hinojoslj/SanctuaryChurch/README.md

 > New Sermon Series?
 Then you probably need to replace the background images.
 [Go here to read how to replace the images.](/README.md#replacing-the-background-images)

 - Delete all previous bible verses.
+Select multiple slides by holding down `⌘ cmd` and `click` the slides, then press the `⌫ delete` button.

 - Quotes: `Right-click` and `click` quick edit.
 Replace the text with the new quote.
 (Copy-Paste the slide if more quotes slides are needed.)

 - Title Points: `Right-click` and `click` quick edit.
 Replace the text with the new title point.
 (Copy-Paste the slide if more quotes slides are needed.)

+>If your text is not readable with the default text theme and given background you will need to modify the text.
+Read more how this was fixed in the [FAQ/Troubleshoting](/README.md#replacing-the-background-images).

 - Verses: `Click` the Bible icon in the Toolbar, or `ctrl+b`.
 Type the verse(s) needed, verify the bible version.

-Make sure the correct bible theme is selected.
+> On the rare occasion, a bible verse is requested but not available in ProPresenter (e.g. NCV), then copy-paste the verse requested.
+Otherwise, check if the pastor/presentor wants to use that exact version or if they would like another version to be used.

+**Make sure the correct bible theme is selected.** If you do not see the theme you need, you may need to update the theme.
+Don't know how to do that?
+[Follow the step-by-step here](/README.md#how-to-update-the-bible-theme).

 In the bottom-left, `click` Save As... -> Copy to selected presentation.
 (Saves it to the sermon presentation you have selected.)

-> If you do not see the theme you need, you may need to update the theme.
-Don't know how to do that?
-[Follow the step-by-step here](/README.md#replacing-the-background-images).
+- Reorder your slides.
+Drag the slides to the correct order you need, following the sermon.
+- `Right-click` the sermon > Add To.. > Sunday (Or the appropiate playlist you need.)

 ---